Introduction

 Placement Recommendations:

-The footer is the most common and expected location for legal document links.
-Users instinctively scroll to the bottom of a page when looking for privacy policies or terms of service.
-However, context matters.
 For signup forms, checkout pages, or newsletter subscriptions, include legal links directly adjacent to the action.
-A small line of text like “By signing up, you agree to our Privacy Policy and Terms of Service” with embedded Legal Hub links provides transparency at the moment users need it most.
+A small line of text like “By signing up, you agree to our Privacy Policy and Terms of Service” provides transparency at the moment users need it most.

 Mobile Optimization: